Wyomissing, Pennsylvania: Education

 The borough is served by the Wyomissing Area School District, which includes Wyomissing Hills Elementary Center, serving grades K–4, West Reading Elementary Center, serving grades 5–6, and Wyomissing Area Junior/Senior High School, serving grades 7–12.
 The Berkshire Heights portion of the borough is served by the Wilson School District.

 There are several Catholic schools just outside Wyomissing that serve area students.
-Among them are St. Ignatius Loyola (K-8) in Spring Township and Sacred Heart (K-8) in West Reading.
+Among them are St. Ignatius Loyola (K–8) in Spring Township and Sacred Heart (K–8) in West Reading.
 As of the fall of 2011, the newly formed Berks Catholic High School at 955 E Wyomissing Blvd in Reading (formerly Holy Name High School) serves students in grades 9–12.

 Government

-Wyomissing is a first-class borough with a council-manager form of government.
+Wyomissing is a borough with a council-manager form of government.
 The manager is Pat Brandenburg.
 The council consists of nine members and elects a mayor from its ranks, who is Fred Levering.

-The Magisterial District Judge of Wyomissing (and West Reading) is Eric J. Taylor.

 The following legislators represent the borough: